Blindeman/bw-scroll-to-top/README.md

 ## Changelog

+### January 25, 2019
+* Translated some stray Dutch to English for clarity and consistency

 ### December 28, 2019
 * Added an anchor link to the scrollup <a>-tag to keep some functionality if JS is turned off
 * Added anchor before link in the explanation for clarity